 Joss Whedon's Firefly, which was canceled after only fourteen episodes, stands in my view as his creative pinnacle.
 Essentially, it's a western set in space.
 It wasn't popular at all with audiences during its short-lived run in 2002 - 2003, but has since garnered a massive cult following.
 A feature film, Serenity, was released in 2005, and is widely regarded as far superior to any of the three Star Wars films released in the same period.

 Kye and I have Firefly on permanent rotation, meaning that we loop through the episodes plus the film regularly.
 (Note: it was actually canceled after the eleventh episode, but fourteen were ultimately produced.)
 It's character-driven episodic science fiction, extremely well written, funny, affecting, ridiculous, introspective, action-packed, campy, homey, and romantic.
 If you haven't watched it, do.
 You'll be glad you did.

-I've written the first part of my fan-fiction tribute, which comprises ten chapters, and am currently five chapters in on the second, with five new chapters coming soon!
+I've written the first part of my fan-fiction tribute, which comprises ten chapters, and am currently six chapters in on the second, with six new chapters coming soon!

 Synopsis: Mal and his crew are back.
 Always looking for a payday, Mal accepts a job from an old nemesis and occasional client: Badger.
 The payoff?
 More than he or his crew can imagine.
 But with such an astounding amount of scratch comes an equally astounding helping of danger.
 Read on!

 "It's a set-up, sir," said Zoe Washburne, binoculars to her eyes.
 "It has to be."

 She crouched back down next to her captain, Malcolm Reynolds, who said, "Badger … ching-wah tsao duh liou mahng …"